- NEW 100mm Explorer Tempered Glass

 The toughening process for this glass degrades over time.
 The time frame is impossible to measure, and whilst it may never become an issue it is important for us to not make the claims of others.
 Whilst stronger to start with, over time the strength will degrade.
 This technology cannot be applied to high quality optical glass, which is the reason they are not toughened.
 And for perspective, optical glass filters are very strong.
 Many of us have dropped a NiSi Optical Glass filter and it has survived with no damage.

-In most cases you may not see a difference.
+In most cases you will not see a difference.
 NiSi Optical quality filters give the highest image quality possible which is important considering the optical performance of today’s lenses and the high resolution of modern sensors.

 For most photographic applications the image quality of B270 glass filters will be very good.
 For those demanding the highest possible quality image, sharpness and detail we would strongly suggest choosing our Optical glass filters.